A Lightweight Protocol for Matchgate Fidelity Estimation: Examples

-One may use our algorithm to benchmark the fidelity of Google's~\citep{Foxen_2020} fSim$(\theta, \phi)$ gates, consisting of a power-of-$iSWAP$ (MG) and controlled phase (non-MG) parts:
+One may use our algorithm to benchmark the fidelity of Google's~\citep{Foxen_2020} $\mathrm{fSim}(\theta, \phi)$ gates, consisting of a power-of-$i\mathrm{SWAP}$ (MG) and controlled phase (non-MG) parts:

-When the latter is applied with $\phi = 0$, the fSim$(\theta, 0)$ operation is an $XY(\theta)$ gate.
-However, when $\phi \neq 0$ it becomes a $\tilde{G}(A, B)$ gate, with a process matrix which is no longer block diagonal.
-Whilst one may benchmark the fSim$(\theta, 0)$ and fSim$(0, \phi)$ gates separately, our method still allows a full benchmark in one sweep -- at the cost of a slightly higher expected shot count than before, dependent on the nonzero element count of the superoperator matrix (c.f Appendix \ref{appendixb}).
+When the latter is applied with $\phi = 0$, the $\mathrm{fSim}(\theta, 0)$ operation is an $XY(\theta)$ gate.
+However, when $\phi \neq 0$ it becomes a $\tilde{G}(A, B)$ gate with a superoperator matrix which is no longer block diagonal.
+Whilst one may benchmark the $\mathrm{fSim}(\theta, 0)$ and $\mathrm{fSim}(0, \phi)$ gates separately, our method still allows a full benchmark in one sweep -- at the cost of a slightly higher expected shot count than before, dependent on the non-zero element count of the superoperator matrix (c.f.
+Appendix \ref{appendixb}).
 We calculate the sparsity to equal $94 / 256 \sim 37\%$, giving a bound on the expected value of $m$ to be:

-Furthermore, if $\phi = \pi$ (so that $\text{fSim}(0, \pi)$ is a $CNOT$), by the discussion of section \ref{sec:cliffordmg} this bound decreases.
-The full superoperator matrix is given in figure \ref{fig:fsim_diagram}.
+Furthermore, if $\phi = \pi$ (so that $\mathrm{fSim}(0, \pi)$ is a $\mathrm{CZ}$), by the discussion of Section \ref{sec:cliffordmg} this bound decreases.
+The full superoperator matrix is given in Figure \ref{fig:fsim_diagram}.